 At the domestic level, laws that criminalize termination of pregnancy, with exemptions only on specified narrow indications, have been declared unconstitutional by several supreme courts, including the Canadian Supreme Court,2 and the US Supreme Court.3 Constitutional courts, including those in Austria,4 Croatia,5 France,6 Mexico,7 Nepal,8 Portugal9 and Slovakia,10 have declared the constitutionality of laws decriminalizing abortion during the first trimester of pregnancy.
-As of 2018, more than a third of countries of the world allow the decriminalization of abortion without restriction as to reason, on request, usually during the first 12 weeks of pregnancy or some period thereafter.11 These constitutional court rulings12 and legislative enactments ensure states' compliance with their countries' obligations under international human rights law.
-13
+As of 2018, more than a third of countries of the world allow the decriminalization of abortion without restriction as to reason, on request, usually during the first 12 weeks of pregnancy or some period thereafter.11 These constitutional court rulings12 and legislative enactments ensure states' compliance with their countries' obligations under international human rights law.13

-Within Latin America, the Montevideo Consensus calls on states "to consider amending their laws ... to protect the lives and health of women and adolescent girls, [and] to improve their quality of life," 14 to which decriminalization would greatly contribute such as by reducing the incidence of maternal mortality and morbidity associated with unsafe abortion and lack of postabortion care.
-15
+Within Latin America, the Montevideo Consensus calls on states "to consider amending their laws ... to protect the lives and health of women and adolescent girls, [and] to improve their quality of life,"14 to which decriminalization would greatly contribute such as by reducing the incidence of maternal mortality and morbidity associated with unsafe abortion and lack of post-abortion care.15

-Within the European region, the Parliamentary Assembly of the Council of Europe calls on member states to decriminalize abortion where they have not done so.
-16 The Commissioner of Human Rights for the Council of Europe has also called on member states to "decriminalize abortion and remove residual procedural requirements applicable to legal abortion services that contravene public health guidelines..." to ensure women's access to safe legal abortion care.
-17
+Within the European region, the Parliamentary Assembly of the Council of Europe calls on member states to decriminalize abortion where they have not done so.16 The Commissioner of Human Rights for the Council of Europe has also called on member states to "decriminalize abortion and remove residual procedural requirements applicable to legal abortion services that contravene public health guidelines..." to ensure women's access to safe legal abortion care.17

 International human rights law repeatedly calls for the reform and repeal of criminal abortion laws, also referred to as abortion decriminalization and liberalization.
-An early consensus called for the de-penalization of abortion, including the repeal or reduction of criminal penalties for women.
-The international consensus has since moved to abortion decriminalization and liberalization, including the repeal or reform of criminal laws.
-This is evident in the work of the UN treaty bodies, Including the Committee on the Elimination of Discrimination against Women, the Committee on Economic, Social and Cultural Rights, the Human Rights Committee, the Committee on the Rights of the Child, and the Committee against Torture.
-This consensus is also evident in the work of mandates of the UN Special Rapporteurs and Working Groups.
+An early consensus called for the de-penalization of abortion, including the repeal or reduction of criminal penalties for women.18 The international consensus has since moved to abortion decriminalization and liberalization, including the repeal or reform of criminal laws.
+This is evident in the work of the UN treaty bodies,19 including the Committee on the Elimination of Discrimination against Women,20 the Committee on Economic, Social and Cultural Rights,21 the Human Rights Committee,22 the Committee on the Rights of the Child,23 and the Committee against Torture.24 This consensus is also evident in the work of mandates of the UN Special Rapporteurs25 and Working Groups.26 a.
+Criminalization is a key factor in the prevalence of unsafe abortion, which risks the lives, health and well-being of women, and those of their dependent children.